trident4896/VR-Escape-Room/README.md

 Working Title: Blaze
 (Mobile Android)

-**This is an on-going project which started during the internship period of working as a programmer at Spacepup Entertainment.
+**This is a project which started during the internship period of working as a programmer at Spacepup Entertainment.
 **All the assets and materials are reserved rights by Spacepup Entertainment.

 Backstory